 Keep having an open dialogue with your teenager.
 Keep talking with them about the dangers of various drugs they might encounter.
 Keep them educated on what certain drugs look like and what to watch out for.
 Some parents worry if they educate their teens on certain, they are just inviting their teens to try it.
 I suppose there are all kinds of kids, and in rare cases this might happen.
 For most teenagers though, having knowledge helps keep them out of trouble.
 You know your child best so use your judgement when deciding how much to tell them.

-There are two good take-aways from today’s blog: 1) “Triple C” or Coricidin can be dangerous when taken in excess and 2) The most common place teenagers get ahold of things like Coricidin is their medicine cabinets at home- pay attention to what they can easily access.
+There are two good take-aways from today’s blog: 1) “Triple C” or Coricidin can be dangerous when taken in excess and 2) The most common place teenagers get things like Coricidin is their medicine cabinets at home- pay attention to what they can easily access.

 Helping teens grow and families improve connection,